A special Debarre-Voisin fourfold: Abstract

 \section{Abstract}

-Let~$\bG$ be the finite simple group~$\PSL(2,\bF_{11})$.
-It has an irreducible representation~$V_{10}$ of dimension 10.
-In this note, we study a special trivector $\bsigma\in \bw3V_{10}^\vee$ which is $\bG$-invariant.
+Consider the finite simple group~$\GG\coloneqq\PSL(2,\bF_{11})$ of order 660, which has an irreducible representation~$V_{10}$ of dimension 10.
+In this note, we study a special trivector $\bsigma\in \bw3V_{10}^\vee$ that is $\GG$-invariant.
 Following the construction of Debarre--Voisin, we obtain a smooth hyperkähler fourfold $X_6^\bsigma\subset\Gr(6,V_{10})$ with many symmetries.
 We will also look at the associated Peskine variety $X_1^\bsigma\subset \bP(V_{10})$, which is highly symmetric as well and admits 55 isolated singular points.
-It will help us to understand better the geometry of the special Debarre--Voisin fourfold~$X_6^\bsigma$.
+It will help us to better understand the geometry of the special Debarre--Voisin fourfold~$X_6^\bsigma$.
+We also discuss an application of this example to the global geometry of the moduli space of Debarre--Voisin fourfolds.